mdundek/multipaas/README.md

 - Load-balancer for your kubernetes applications
 - Abstracted deployments of applications and services on a Kubernetes cluster

+## When would I use MultiPaaS

+- If you own and control your datacenter and network
+- You can't / dont want to host your data and applications on public cloud infrastructures
+- You want the convenience of a public cloud environement for your teams & projects, but as a self hosted private cloud native platform.

+Think of MultiPaaS as something that resembles RedHat Openshift (way less mature of course given the amount of work that went into the latter), but with multi-tenancy / multi-cluster philosophy as it's core.

 > IMPORTANT NOTE
-> `MultiPaaS` is a standalone multi-tenant Kubernetes management platform, it is __NOT__ designed to work with public cloud kubernetes implementations such as Amazon EKS, Google GKE or Azure AKS.
+> `MultiPaaS` is a standalone multi-tenant Kubernetes management platform, in other words it is __NOT__ designed to work with public cloud kubernetes implementations such as Amazon EKS, Google GKE or Azure AKS.
 MultiPaaS uses the official Kuberenetes open-source implementation to provision, manage and run clusters on an independant network that you are in control of.
 > The documentation is work in progress.
 Whatever you might see on this repo at the moment is subject to change until the repo is stabalized.

 ## Motivations